 Rude?
 Her manners were impeccable.
 Or, rather, they had been until this evening.

-Bristling, ready to make her escape as soon as possible, Julia faced the front of the room, the impossible Marcus Cavendish standing next to her.
-She couldn’t help but inhale the sexy scent of his leather blazer and, this close, she noticed other subtle undertones.
-He smelt crisp, like the Rocky Mountain air.
+Bristling, ready to make her escape as soon as possible, Julia turned toward the front of the room, the impossible Marcus Cavendish standing next to her.
+She couldn’t help but inhale the scent of his leather blazer and, this close, she noticed other subtle undertones.
+He smelled cold, as crisp as the winter night.
 There was a layer of something spicy as well, maybe from his soap.